Skip to main content

 }

-Do you notice the rdl!{ $row { ... } }?
-It is the same as the structure literal syntax, but with $ in front of it, it means that it is a variable rather than a type, so it will not create a new widget, but directly use this variable to compose with the child.
+Notice the rdl!{ $btn { ... } } syntax?
+Similar to struct literal syntax, but with $ in front, it indicates that the parent is a variable rather than a type, so it doesn't create a new widget but directly uses that variable to compose with the child.

 use ribir::prelude::*;